We get this question a lot: “Can you put affiliate links in recipes?”

 - Tomato sauce you swear by

 That’s where affiliate links come in.
-When you link to tools like your pizza stone in a section like ‘Featured Equipment,' you're being helpful and promoting what you actually use.
+When you link to tools like your pizza stone in a ‘Featured Equipment' section, you're being helpful and earning something for it.

-This means your readers get the same hot and crispy crust results, and you get to bake in a little extra dough.
+Your readers get the crispy crust results.
+You get to bake in a little extra dough.

 So, let's go through four spots to put affiliate links in recipe posts.